on1link/obsidian-vault/Statistics/Descriptive Statistics.md

           * How much better a regression line predicts your dependent variable than the mean of the dependent variable.
           * It use the residuals too
           * Example
-            * $$ r^2 = 0.69 $$ The prediction error is 69% smaller than when you use the mean of the dependent variable
+            * $r^2 = 0.69$ The prediction error is 69% smaller than when you use the mean of the dependent variable
           * Another definition:
             * The amount of the variance in the dependent variable ($$y$$) that is explained by the independent variable ($$x$$)
             * Explained variance is the percentage of hte variance in the dependent variable that can be explained using the formula of the regression line.
             * Example
-              * $$ r^2 = 0.69 $$ 69% of the variance in the grades can be predicted by the previous grades
+              * $r^2 = 0.69$ 69% of the variance in the grades can be predicted by the previous grades
-    * ## Caveats and examples
+## Caveats and examples
-      * ==Correlation is not Causation==
+*==Correlation is not Causation==*
-        * On a basis of a regression analysis you never prove that there are a causal relationship between two variables
+    On a basis of a regression analysis you never prove that there are a causal relationship between two variables.
-        * Causality can run in both directions, or the opposite direction.
+    Causality can run in both directions, or the opposite direction.
-        * We can have a third variable that explains both the independent and the dependent variable.
+    We can have a third variable that explains both the independent and the dependent variable.
 This is called a confounding variables if it is included in the study.
 If it is not but could have the potential for confounding, we would call it a lurking variable.
 ### Outliers can impact on the results of a study
 Always check for influential outliers, especially when you are working with a small sample.
 They can have a strong efffects on the results of an analysis.